-As discussed in the Policy Context section, AB 2203 would limit allowed cost sharing (copayment, coinsurance, and deductible) for insulin to \$50 for a 30-day supply and up to \$100 per month total, regardless of the amount or type of insulin needed to fill the covered person's prescription(s).
+As discussed in the Policy Context section, AB 97 would prohibit a deductible from being applied to insulin prescriptions.
+Other cost sharing (copayments, coinsurance) would still be permitted.
 The public health impact analysis includes estimated impacts in the short term (within 12 months of implementation) and in the long term (beyond the first 12 months postmandate).